World War II newspapers

 about civility in times of war;

-has the king handed over his files to Mr Van Acker?
+the king handed over his files to Mr Van Acker;

 the Senate debate on the king’s issue ends Monday evening;